Lee scores 2 in Islanders' 4-2 win over Sabres

 BUFFALO, N.Y.
+(AP) -- Anders Lee and the New York Islanders refused to pack in their late-season playoff push minus captain John Tavares.

-(AP) -- Anders Lee scored third-period goals a little more than five minutes apart, and the New York Islanders overcame the absence of captain John Tavares to stay in the playoff hunt with a 4-2 win over the Buffalo Sabres on Sunday.
+Lee capitalized on a pair of turnovers to score third-period goals a little more than five minutes apart to keep the Islanders in the playoff hunt with a 4-2 win over the Buffalo Sabres on Sunday.

+''Obviously, when you're missing Johnny, it's a tough scenario,'' coach Doug Weight said. ''But the guys kind of bought in to what we were talking about and everybody's got to pick up the slack.''

+The Islanders won in their first game since Tavares was sidelined by a left hamstring injury in a 2-1 win over New Jersey on Friday.
+He's listed week to week and, Weight said, there is no chance the team's leading scorer will play before New York closes the season against Ottawa on April 9.

 Cal Clutterbuck and Joshua Ho-Sang also scored and Jaroslav Halak stopped 35 shots to improve to 3-1 since being recalled from the minors.

-It was the Islanders' first game since Tavares was sidelined by a left hamstring injury in a 2-1 win over New Jersey on Friday.

-He's listed week to week and, before the game, coach Doug Weight said there is no chance Tavares will play before New York closes the season against Ottawa on April 9.

 Evander Kane, with his team-leading 27th goal, and Zemgus Girgensons scored for Buffalo in a game the Sabres never led.

-Robin Lehner stopped 22 shots.
+Lehner stopped 22 shots and took the blame for how he set up Lee's go-ahead goal scored a little over four minutes after Zemgus Girgensons tied the game by converting a give-and-go with Matt Moulson.

+''I'm trying to get it away and I have that shot 100 out of 100 times if I see it,'' said Lehner, noting he was screened on Lee's shot.

 Driving directly at the net, Ho-Sang faked left and then put on the breaks before slipping a shot inside the right post.